gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 #### **Members setup**

-In the **Members setup** section you can grant or deny external users the ability to request membership in this DAO.
+In the **Members setup** section, you can grant or deny external users the ability to request membership in this DAO.

 ![](../../images/gosh_web_Create_ORG_05_DAO_settings_04_member_setup.jpg)